August 14, 2016

 So now can I start with the flies?
 This big green one (blow fly or greenbottle) apparently is a carnivore.
 I've seen them before finishing up a bit of meat litter and yesterday I saw one eating a smaller bug.
 I broke down this morning and finally looked up the definition of Calyptratae - it means the antenna has a tiny bristle called an arista - in this one, the aristae are white.
 This third fly I found on the floor of the gym and ever so artfully posed it on a zinnia.
 I love this eyes-first image.

 This gorgeous fly turns out to be a Compost Fly!

 Another of those gorgeous long-legged flies.
 And another type eating something spherical.
 Here's a new midge - yellow-green and a male (fluffy antennae).
 I hadn't seen a midge in a long time or maybe there were too many other flashy bugs taking my attention away.

-This very fat fly seems very new, but when we look at it from the back, it turns out to be another of those Chrysopilus flies - maybe pregnant?
+This very fat fly seems very new, but when we look at it from the back, it turns out to be another of those Chrysopilus flies.
+See text in above paragraph.

 This last one looks like a pint-size flesh-eater (Sarcophagus).